mariocc98/Host-server-troubleshooting/README.md

 # Host server troubleshooting
 <br>
 <h2>Description</h2>
 The host server, responsible for hosting the cloud environment for the clients, failed.
-The server became unresponsive, and IPMI was also non-functional.
+The server became unresponsive, and IPMI was also non functional.
 I was tasked with investigating the issue and resolving it as quickly as possible.
 <h2>My Role</h2>
 As the technician assigned to troubleshoot the issue, I employed a systematic approach and a variety of troubleshooting methods.
 I also contacted the server's primary provider for system diagrams and additional information to assist with the investigation.
 <h2>Technical Trobleshooting</h2>